zhiburt/gotestlint/README.md

 lint.go:47:there're not have any tests for String
 ```

-if there're all functions cover by tests,
+if there're all functions covered by tests,
 it won't show any messages

 ```